@cluster_defaults

 See:

-, i.e. userdb_user_cluster_group
+prefix, i.e. returning userdb_user_cluster_group

-when applicable so backends can use them.
-The following example is using a static userdb (must be adapted to the actually used userdb or passdb):
+Example using a static userdb (must be adapted to the actually used userdb or passdb):

 userdb static {